 There are a lot of painting referral sites that promote vetting or qualify their listed painting contractors and other homeowner services.
-These sites appear to serve the consumer and help ensure that a homeowner receives quality services by reputable contractors.
+These sites appear to serve the consumer and help ensure that a homeowner receives quality services from reputable contractors.
 Let me first say that they do qualify and weed out some contractors.
 However, they filter out the lowest common denominators, and I am not quite sure who would hire these painters, roofers, and plumbers if they were to be found by other means.
 The perception to the homeowner is that only the best of the best contractors are listed on their sites, and if this was true, it would not matter who you selected, you could take the lowest price painter, and feel confident that they would perform just as well as the highest cost painter.
 But unfortunately, this is not the case, and you may know this first hand if you have attempted to get bids from contractors on Angieslist.com, HomeAdvisor.com, Yelp, or even the BBB.

-I am going to peel back the layers, and let you in on the secret of painting referral sites.
+I am going to peel back the layers and let you in on the secret of painting referral sites.
 My only caveat is that yes, we have participated in some of these lists over the years, with varying success.
 So keep that in mind.
-I will try not to berate each site, but will attempt to give you the truth, so that you can make an informed decision on how to best use these sites, and do research to find the best painting contractor for your project.
-Know that there are new painting referral sites popping up every day, and they will always have some type of monitization strategy, and you just need to find out what it is.
+I will try not to berate each site but will attempt to give you the truth, so that you can make an informed decision on how to best use these sites, and do research to find the best painting contractor for your project.
+Know that there are new painting referral sites popping up every day, and they will always have some type of monetization strategy, and you just need to find out what it is.

 The BBB (Better Business Bureau)

 This organization is a 501(c)(6) and their income comes from “dues of individuals business” that join their organization.
 While the original mission was to protect the consumer, I am not sure how relevant this is in today’s social media world.
 Here are the standards listed on the BBB website: